 - In a PandoDaily interview in 2012.

 - Another tweet.

 More Elon Musk Quotes

 The more famous someone becomes, the more people love to put words in their mouth.
 That’s why there’s a plethora of fake Albert Einstein, Mother Teresa, and, well, Elon Musk quotes.
 Therefore, it’s always best to verify your quotes and stick to their sources.
 When it comes to Elon, those can be his Twitter account and in-person interviews.

 But the best bulk source for more Elon quotes, in my opinion, is Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future*, the only authorized biography of Elon so far, based on more than 30 hours of interviews with him directly and over 200 people who know him.
-The book is from 2015, and there’s a new biography by famed biographer Walter Isaacson coming out in September 2023, but until then, this one’s a great account of the early Tesla and SpaceX days — and Elon’s early life, of course.
+The book is from 2015.
+There’s also a new biography by famed biographer Walter Isaacson that just came out, but I can’t speak to that one yet.
+But chronologically speaking, this one’s a great account of the early Tesla and SpaceX days — and Elon’s early life, of course.